KovasMcCann/School_Notes/AP_Test_Study/Quick Summary.md

 ## Unit 6 Arrays

-Arrays allow you to store multuiple values (of a fixed size) into a single variable
+Arrays allow you to store multiple values (of a fixed size) into a single variable

 example: